techthiyanes/DUCK-datasets/jsonl_math_physics_interface/README.md

 ## Note.

-The script assumes that the values for "Image" in the jsonl file are mathpix urls.
+- The script assumes that the values for "Image" in the jsonl file are mathpix urls.
+- When working on a new jsonl file, change counter.txt to "0"